-For some children, who have a significant and/or complex level of need, as assessed by school staff and an Educational Psychologist, we would speak to parents/carers to ask them whether they would give consent for the initiation of a Statutory Assessment to potentially provide the child with an Education and Health Care Plan (EHCP).
+For some children, who have a significant and/or complex level of need, as assessed by school staff, outside agencies and an Educational Psychologist, we would speak to parents/carers to ask them whether they would give consent for the initiation of a Statutory Assessment to potentially provide the child with an Education and Health Care Plan (EHCP).
 As a school we would then submit evidence to an Inclusion Panel showing the complex and/or significant level of the pupil.
 If the Inclusion Panel agrees that the evidence presented shows that a child needs the support of an EHCP to be fully included and to make progress then a Statutory Assessment will be started.
 This is a detailed assessment of child’s needs and a range of professionals (including medical staff, school staff, other agencies involved such as speech therapists, etc) will work with the child and write reports that will then be presented to an Inclusion Panel.
-Parents/carers will also be asked to provide some written information about your child.
-As a school, we recognise how complicated the process of statutory assessment can seem and always offer parents/carers extra support from the SENCo, Learning Mentor or Durham Parent Partnership to help them with this.
+Parents/carers will also be asked to provide some written information about their child.
+As a school, we recognise how complicated the process of statutory assessment can seem and always offer parents/carers extra support from the SENCo, Learning Mentor or SEND Information, Advice and Support Service (SENDIASS - please see link above) to help them with this.

 If the Inclusion Panel agree that the evidence submitted shows that the pupil has needs that require an EHCP then this will be issued.
 A child with a plan will often need a highly individualised curriculum.
 Where possible, the curriculum at Prince Bishops Community Primary School will be adapted according to any recommendations made.